aedenj/javascript-kata-starter/README.md

 ## Javascript Kata Starter

-A starting point for a kata in Javascript.
+A starting point for a kata in Javascript for those using an editor like Vim and iTerm as their "IDE" with nothing more than Docker to run our tests.

 ### Prerequisites